Teaching at colleges and online

 When the first pandemic lock-down started I was teaching Games Design Level 2 at Eastleigh College.
 We switched to using Teams and Google Classroom for meetings, briefs and submissions.
-While there was some live instruction, some I recorded in advance to be available at whatever time best suited the student, with the advantage the student could rewatch any part that was not immediately clear, or at the point that they most needed the information.
+In addition to live instruction, I recorded some instructional videos in advance to be available at whatever time best suited the student, with the advantage the student could re-watch any part that was not immediately clear, or at the point that they most needed the information – a tenet of Androgogy (how adults learn).
+This asynchronous approach is particularly inclusive of students with caring responsibilities and mature students with conflicting commitments such as employment.

-Here is an example of a pre-recorded video, with logos overlaid by me in post-production using Adobe Premiere.
-The learning objective was for the students to get their project work online so that I could provide feedback and give access to the examination board at UAL:
+Here is an example of a pre-recorded video, with logos overlaid by me in post-production using Adobe Premiere Pro.
+The learning objective was for the students to get their project work online so that I could provide feedback and the examination board at UAL could confirm their grades:

 I 3D-printed the figurine at the start and used the same file (after decimating it to make it small enough for an online game) in the simple Imps!
-Egypt Unity project that I created for demonstration purposes – use the mouse/trackpad plus the W, A, S and D keys to navigate.
-Here is an example of a student’s project, successfully uploaded.
-Note that on a Mac, Safari does not automatically play WegGL sound, so online Unity projects are better viewed in Firefox, Chrome or Edge browsers.
+Egypt Unity project that I created for demonstration purposes (use the mouse/trackpad plus the W, A, S and D keys to navigate).

-Here is an example of a ‘live’ recording made of a Photoshop class, shortly before lockdown.
-This was partly as a practice and partly to allow the students repeat access to the information:
+Here is an example of a ‘live’ recording made of a Photoshop class to allow the students repeat access to the information:

 Most of my recent material is currently on Google Classroom, elsewhere on this my-animation.co.uk website or on my teaching site at www.jednet.co.uk but I can port it across to your VLE of choice, such as OneNote/Moodle/Blackboard/Google Classroom…